aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/prefix-table-elements-styles-with-htmlsaveoptions-tablecssid-property/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells allows you to prefix table elements styles with [**HtmlSaveOptions.tableCssId**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#tableCssId--) property.
-Suppose, you set this property with some value like **MyTest_TableCssId**, then you will find table elements styles like shown below:
+Aspose.Cells allows you to prefix table element styles with [**HtmlSaveOptions.tableCssId**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#tableCssId--) property.
+Suppose you set this property with a value like **MyTest_TableCssId**, then you will find table element styles as shown below:

 {{< highlight javascript >}}
  table#MyTest_TableCssId